All Episodes

 But there was something dismissive about his analysis that blinded liberals to the legitimate grievances of the populace, the progressives, and yes, even the right wing.

-The late Christopher Lash, one of Hofstadter's students and an admiring critic noted that by conducting political criticism in psychiatric categories, Hofstadter and his intellectual allies excused themselves from the difficult work of judgment and argumentation.
+The late Christopher Lash, one of Hofstadter's students and an admiring critic, noted that by conducting political criticism in psychiatric categories, Hofstadter and his intellectual allies excused themselves from the difficult work of judgment and argumentation.

 Lash added archly, instead of arguing with opponents, they simply dismissed them on psychiatric grounds.

-Now, the reason I I found this interesting is I am by no means a learned scholar nor intellectual, but in my repeated efforts to analyze these people, what have I said to you all over the years?
+Now, the reason I found this interesting is I am by no means a learned scholar nor intellectual, but in my repeated efforts to analyze these people, what have I said to you all over the years?

 That for 50 years, liberals owned it.

-They owned the media, they owned academia, they owned every institution.
+They owned every institution.

-And as such arrogance set in, and they never were challenged on what they believed.
+And as such, arrogance set in, and they never were challenged on what they believed.

-They never had to explain what they believed, what they believed was just what was.
+They never had to explain what they believed.

 And in the present is what is.